treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 And the only thing that you can do with iterators is ask them for their next item using the `next` function.
 And if you pass them to `next` but they don't have a next item, a `StopIteration` exception will be raised.

-**TODO**: tally-counter image (with proper attribution)

-- So you can think of iterators as kind of like one-directional tally counters, with a broken reset button
-- They keep track of where they are as you ask them for their next item
-- But they only go in one direction
-- And they cannot be reset
-- Iterators are one-directional tally-counts without a reset button

-**TODO**: hello kitty PEZ image (with proper attribution)
+{% img /images/hello-kitty-pez.jpg "" "Hello Kitty PEZ dispenser" %}

+[Photo][pez image] by Deborah Austin / [CC BY][]

-- Iterators are *also* kind of like a Hello Kitty PEZ dispenser that cannot be reloaded
+You can think of iterators as like Hello Kitty PEZ dispensers that cannot be reloaded.
-- When you take a PEZ out, it's gone
-- And once the dispenser is empty, it's useless
+You can take PEZ out, but once a PEZ is removed it can't be put back and once the dispenser is empty, it's useless.
-- Iterators are Hello Kitty PEZ dispensers that cannot be reloaded

 ## Looping without a for loop